Lao PDR

 Accounting Framework

-Under the Law on Accounting, public interest entities (PIEs), which are banks and financial institutions under the control of the Bank of Laos, insurance companies, securities companies and public companies, are required to apply International Financial Reporting Standards (IFRS) when preparing financial statements.
-Non-public interest entities (non-PIEs), which comprise large-, medium- and small- sized enterprises, apply the Laos Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs), which are based on the 2009 version of the IFRS for SMEs, to prepare their financial statements.
+Under the Law on Accounting, public interest entities (PIEs), which are banks and financial institutions under the control of the Bank of Laos, insurance companies, securities companies, and public companies, are required to apply International Financial Reporting Standards (IFRS) when preparing financial statements.
+Non-public interest entities (non-PIEs), which comprise other large-, medium- and small- sized enterprises, apply the Laos Financial Reporting Standards for Non-Public Interest Enterprises (LFRS for Non-PIEs) based on the 2009 version of the IFRS for SMEs, to prepare their financial statements.
 Under the Law on Accounting, the Ministry of Finance (MoF) is responsible for setting accounting standards.

 Auditing Framework

-Two laws, the Law on Independent Audit and Enterprise Law, establishes statutory audit requirements in Laos.
-Under the Enterprise Law, limited liability companies above a threshold (more than 50 billion kip in assets ~USD 6.2 million) are required to be audit.
-In accordance with the Law on Independent Audit, mandatory audit is required for all PIEs as indicated above, foreign enterprises, state-owned enterprises, and external loan and grant projects.
+The Law on Independent Audit and Enterprise Law establish statutory audit requirements in Laos.
+According to the Enterprise Law 2022, the requirement for auditing limited liability companies is contingent upon decisions made during shareholders' meetings, aligning with the provisions of the corresponding independent audit regulations.
+In accordance with the Law on Independent Audit, a mandatory audit is required for all PIEs as indicated above, foreign enterprises, state-owned enterprises, and external loan and grant projects.
 Under the Law on Independent Audit, the MoF is responsible for setting auditing standards, which are the International Standards on Auditing (ISA).
-The ISA as issued by the IAASB in English have legal status, and therefore the most recent version of the standards are in force.
+The ISA as issued by the IAASB in English have legal status.

 • Regulation of Accountancy Profession

-Under the law, LCPAA is responsible for (i) arranging and delivering the CPD program for all practitioners; (ii) managing and conducting professional examinations for CPA certifications; and (iii) conducting an investigations and disciplinary system with the MoF.
+Under the law, LCPAA is responsible for (i) arranging and delivering the IPD and CPD program for all practitioners; (ii) managing and conducting professional examinations for CPA certifications; and (iii) operating an investigative and disciplinary system with the MoF.

-In accordance with Article 52 of the law, individuals who seek to practice auditing must first be CPAs and become engagement partners or director of an audit firm.
-Once the MoF determines that the requirements have been met, it issues an audit license.
-All individuals that are issued audit licenses are subject to a mandatory quality assurance review system.
+In accordance with Article 52 of the Law on Independent Audit, individuals who seek to become a statutory auditor must first be a CPA and have a position as director or engagement partner of an audit firm.
+Once the MoF determines that the requirements have been met, it issues a statutory auditor license.
 The MoF may suspend or withdraw audit licenses.

 • Audit Oversight Arrangements

-Article 78 to 81 of the Law on Independent Audit of 2014 designates the Ministry of Finance (MoF) as the independent audit oversight authority in the jurisdiction.
-Under the law, the MoF is responsible for: (i) issuing audit licenses and maintaining a registry of practitioners who meet initial professional development and continuing professional development requirements outlined in the law; (ii) developing auditing and assurance standards; (iii) setting ethical standards; (iv) conducting quality assurance reviews for all audits; and (v) conducting an investigation and disciplinary system with the Laos Chamber of Professional Accountants and Auditors.
+Articles 78 to 81 of the Law on Independent Audit of 2014 designate the Ministry of Finance as the audit oversight authority in the jurisdiction.
+Under the law, the MoF is responsible for: (i) issuing audit licenses and maintaining a registry of practitioners who meet initial professional development and continuing professional development requirements outlined in the law; (ii) developing auditing and assurance standards; (iii) setting ethical standards; (iv) conducting quality assurance reviews for all audits; and (v) conducting an investigative and disciplinary system with the Laos Chamber of Professional Accountants and Auditors.

-The Ministry of Finance is not a member in the International Forum of Independent Audit Regulators.
+The MoF is not a member of the International Forum of Independent Audit Regulators.

 • Professional Accountancy Organizations